TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 ## Question Types

-At the moment, three question types are supported.
+At the moment, six question types are supported.

 - Simple true/false questions
 - Multiple choice questions with a single selection